GlenKPeterson/Paguro/README.md

 Simplicity is a goal, but the success of this project will be measured by practical application.
 Of course, that's said partly tongue-in-cheek because the practical application of functional programming is somewhat in Java7.
 The concepts behind this work are even more useful in Java 8.

+A Java 8 version of this project is working, but a few commits behind the Java 7 version.
+If someone wants that, let me know and I'll post it.

 To Do:
 ======